Here are some tips to make your smart home securer and to protect your smart home from hackers.

 FAQ – Protect Your Smart Home From Hackers

 How to secure your smart home devices?

 Give your router a name.
 Use a strong encryption method for Wi-Fi.
 Change default usernames and passwords.
 Set up a guest network.
 Use strong, unique passwords for Wi-Fi networks and device accounts.
 Disable features you may not need.

 Protect yourself against cybersecurity attacks.
 Ensure your product has no exposed ports or connectors.
 Implement locks or other ways to ensure that only authorized people can get access to your product.

 If you want to put your smart home devices on a guest network, that’s fine, but it may not add much more security.
 It’s better to install a router that supports VLANs, or Virtual LANs, for your smart home devices.

 Final Words – Protect Your Smart Home From Hackers

 Most smart devices feature an option in their settings to automatically update when not in use.
-Turn on this setting to keep your software current.
+Turn on this setting to keep your software current to protect your smart home from hackers.
 This ensures any potential issues that could make you vulnerable are eliminated as quickly as they are discovered.